2025 Teachers

 Aylie Baker

 Aylie grew up in Yarmouth, Maine and spent much of her childhood sailing downeast with her family along the coast of Wabanakik–the Dawn Land–ancestral home of the Wabanaki peoples.
 Her life is deeply influenced by time she spent living in Micronesia in her twenties, sailing traditional canoes and supporting the continuance of canoe culture there.
 She now lives near Lake Champlain, where she is a student at the Vermont Zen Center.
 She works as a preschool teacher, a gardener and a clinical herbalist.
-You can find her writings in publications such as Emergence Magazine and find her quietly storytelling on The Moth.
+You can find her writings in publications such as Emergence Magazine, and find her quietly storytelling on The Moth.

 Matthew Glassman